codehungers/wine-docker-builder/README.md

 You are now inside the docker container here you can start working on building wine by automatic scripts or do it yourself manually.
 #### Automatic Scripts
 You can run those automatic scripts:
-- `wine-tkg-build` - build latest wine-tkg with chaotic-staging configuration and package it into tar.xz file
+- `wine-tkg-build` - build latest wine-tkg with chaotic-staging config
+- `proton-tkg-build` - build latest proton-tkg with default config (resources/configs/proton-tkg-std.cfg)

 #### Outputs
 All compilation final outputs will be copied into "outputs" folder so you can access them in host machine.